GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 ## Installing the Plugins

-*Note: these instructions don't work yet.
+*<span style="color:red">Note: these instructions don't work yet.
 They will soon.
-Meanwhile you'll need to download the plugin from Github and install it from disk.*
+Meanwhile you'll need to  download the plugin from Github and install it from disk.</span>*

 The plugin can be installed from the
 [IntelliJ IDEA Plugin Repository](https://www.jetbrains.com/idea/plugins/).